Ishmaeel/Stamp/README.md

 - `%version2%` is replaced with the major and minor version (1.0)
 - `%version3%` is replaced with the major, minor, and revision version (1.0.0)
 - `%version4%` is replaced with the major, minor, revision, and build version (1.0.0.0)
-- `%githash%` is replaced with the SHA1 hash of the branch tip of the repository
+- `%revno%` is replaced with the largest svn revision number in the repository
 - `%branch%` is replaced with the branch name of the repository
 - `%haschanges%` is replaced with the string "HasChanges" if the repository is dirty, else a blank string
+- `%user%` is replaced with the username of MSBuild process
+- `%machine%` is replaced with Environment.MachineName

 ## Icon